 Input tax that cannot be directly attributed to either taxable or exempt supplies is called residual input tax.
 This must be apportioned between the two types of activity.
 The amount apportioned to the taxable supplies can be included in the input tax claim on the VAT return.
 The amount apportioned to the exempt supplies cannot be recovered.
 That said, there are rules which allow full recovery of exempt input tax if the total value is insignificant.

 As mentioned earlier, where a business makes both taxable and exempt supplies, special rules apply.
 These are needed because input tax can only be reclaimed to the extent it relates to taxable supplies.
-In many cases, this will be obvious – for example.
-Where a business purchases stock subject to standard rate VAT to sell onward.
-However, there will be some costs that relate to both taxable and exempt supplies – for example.
-Heating and other overheads where the different activities are made from the same premises.
+In many cases, this will be obvious for example, where a business purchases stock subject to standard rate VAT to sell onward.
+However, there will be some costs that relate to both taxable and exempt supplies such as heating and other overheads where the different activities are made from the same premises.

 The standard method of apportionment is based on the turnover attributable to taxable and exempt supplies in the period.
 It is possible to agree a different method with HMRC.
 If the standard method doesn’t reflect the true split of cost centres between the activities.